Brettm12345/go-slack-pokerbot/README.md

 # Slack interactive poker bot in Golang [![Go Report Card](https://goreportcard.com/badge/github.com/Brettm12345/go-slack-pokerbot)](https://goreportcard.com/report/github.com/Brettm12345/go-slack-pokerbot)

 This is a slack bot to dealing and managing Texas Hold Em' games.
-It uses slack interactive messages with the slack api to make it easy for the player to respond to the bot
+We intend to use [slack interactive messages](https://slackhq.com/get-more-done-with-message-buttons-5fa5b283a59?ref=producthunt) to make it easier for the player to respond to the bot.

 ## Usage